-Three months ago social networking service Path laid off 20 percent of its staff "to support continued innovation," followed shortly thereafter by departure its head of business, all sparking curiosity into just how well its was doing as a company.
+Three months ago social networking service Path laid off 20 percent of its staff "to support continued innovation," followed shortly thereafter by the departure of its head of business, all sparking curiosity into just how well it was doing as a company.
 That apparently did not spook investors, who have just put another $25 million into the venture as part of a series C round, reports ReCode.

 Paying for the next major version

 New among those investors was Indonesia’s Bakrie Global Group, which led a group that included several companies involved in past funding.
 All told, the round brings total investments in Path to around $65 million.
 The company's last big round was around $30 million in 2012.